 Buyers are encouraged to appoint an attorney to prepare the necessary legal documentation for closing and it is estimated to cost between 0.5% to 1% of the purchase price.

 Real estate agent fees are present but are paid only by the vendor – offering buyers another cost-saving benefit.
 Vendors can expect to pay commission rates using a common guide set by CIREBA.
 For example, properties ranging from US$95,000 to $494,999 will adhere to 7% while higher value properties ranging from US$995,000 to $9,994,999 adhere to 5%.
-Click here for a full list of commission rates.
+Click here for commonly asked questions about CIREBA and the buying/selling process.

 If you seek a mortgage and choose to finance with a Cayman Islands bank, a valuation report is required and this cost is dependent on the size and value of the property, starting from approximately CI$400.
 The mortgage approval process usually takes four to six weeks from the time of application.